briqr/briqr.github.io/_pages/about.md

 Research interests
 ======
 During my PhD, I worked on
-- Weakly supervised semantic segmentation using constraints
 - Human Pose estimation and dabbled with ordinal prediction for sets in the process
+- Weakly supervised semantic segmentation using object size constraints.
 - Optical flow and scene flow for human body tracking during my internship at Facebook Reality Labs
 - Generating human poses conditioned on text
 - Generating human motion conditioned on multiple actions while internting at Amazon, followed up by scene constrained generation.
-- Weakly supervised semantic segmentation using object size constraints.

 Master's thesis
 ======